 In addition to major CEOs and politicians, Robbins has interviewed such celebrities as Wolf Blitzer, Andy Gibb, Hank Aaron and Usher.

-In 2009, Hands of Gold was a quarter-finalist for historical fiction in the Amazon Breakthrough Novel Award contest.
+Hands of Gold won the 2023 International Book Awards, multicultural fiction and gold medal in the 2023 Global Book Awards, biographical-survival.
+The novel was a finalist in the 2023 Readers’ Choice Book Awards, best adult book, and the 2022 American Fiction Awards, family saga.
+In 2009, the novel was a quarterfinalist for historical fiction in the Amazon Breakthrough Novel Award contest.
 Robbins also won three Simon Rockower Awards for Jewish journalism from the American Jewish Press Association, including an investigative piece about Jewish seniors who feel “Out of Touch” in nursing homes.
 Other prestigious news-writing awards come from The State Bar of Georgia, the Alabama Associated Press and the South Carolina Press Association.

 Robbins first novel Hands of Gold is a work of fiction loosely based on an inspiring true story.
 Using literary license, Robbins pulls from the original cassette tapes left by her maternal grandfather, who survived TB, a workplace shooting and an accidental killing, and walked thousands of miles across several countries to flee anti-Semitism in pre-Nazi Europe.